ARM-software/psa-api/doc/crypto/api/ops/ciphers.rst

     .. note::
         The cipher block length can be determined using `PSA_BLOCK_CIPHER_BLOCK_LENGTH()`.

-    The CFB block cipher mode is defined in :cite-title:`SP800-38A`, using a segment size *s* equal to the block size *b*.
+    The CFB block cipher mode is defined in :cite-title:`SP800-38A`, using a segment size :math:`s` equal to the block size :math:`b`.
 The definition in `[SP800-38A]` is extended to allow an incomplete final block of input, in which case the algorithm discards the final bytes of the key stream when encrypting or decrypting the final partial block.

     .. subsection:: Compatible key types